IslamHouse-API/kurdish-kurmanji-sindhi-punjabi-kashmiri-islam-quran-hadith-data-json-api/README.md

 This repository is built around the following language codes:

-- `ku` — Kurdish
+- `tr` — Turkish
-- `kmr` — Kurmanji
+- `uz` — Uzbek
-- `sd` — Sindhi
+- `kk` — Kazakh
-- `pa` — Punjabi
+- `ky` — Kyrgyz
-- `ks` — Kashmiri
+- `tk` — Turkmen

 ---

-## Strategic value
+## Discovery value

 This repository improves more than access.

-It improves structure.
+It improves visibility.

-By giving this cluster its own identity, the project gains:

-- better discoverability
-- cleaner repository taxonomy
-- stronger language-focused positioning
-- clearer contributor onboarding
-- more usable grouping inside the wider repository family
+Instead of forcing these languages to sit quietly inside a giant all-language structure, this hub creates a cleaner discovery path for users, developers, and content teams building regionally aware Islamic products.

 ---